Explore

 Resolution

-A motion was made by Councilmember Radina, seconded by Councilmember Disch, that the Resolution be Approved.
-On a voice vote, the [Enter Title] declared the motion carried.
+A motion was made by Councilmember Mallek, seconded by Councilmember Harrison, that the Resolution be approved.
+On a voice vote, the Mayor declared the motion carried.

 28. Passed